zzt93/syncer/README.md

 ### Used In Production
 - Search system: search data sync
 - Micro-service: auth/recommend/chat data sync
+  - Requirement: low latency, high availability
 - Join table: avoid join in production env, use space for speed by join table
+  - Requirement: low latency, high availability
+- Kafka: sync data to kafka, for other heterogeneous system to use
 - For data recovery: In case of drop entity mistakenly, or you know where to start & end

 ## TODO